 Fair Value of Financial Assets and Financial Liabilities.
-Entities are required to disclose for each class of financial assets and liabilities the fair value of that class of assets and liabilities in a way that permits it to be compared with the corresponding carrying amount in the consolidated statement of financial position, which requires the use of accounting judgment and estimates.
+Entities are required to disclose for each class of financial assets and liabilities the fair value of that class of assets and liabilities in a way that permits it to be compared with the corresponding carrying amount in the consolidated statements of financial position, which requires the use of accounting judgment and estimates.
 While significant components of fair value measurement are determined using verifiable objective evidence (i.e., foreign exchange rates and interest rates), the timing and amount of changes in fair value would differ with the valuation methodology used.
 Any change in the fair value of these financial assets and liabilities would affect the disclosures made by management.
 The fair values of the Group's financial assets and liabilities are set out in Note 31.

 Evaluation of Net Realizable Value of Real Estate Inventories.
 Real estate inventories are carried at the lower of cost or NRV.
 The carrying value of real estate inventories are adjusted when the NRV becomes lower than cost due to changes in estimated selling prices less cost to sell.
-Real estate inventories, stated at cost, amounted to P12,017.1 million and P10,486.7 million as at December 31, 2019 and 2018, respectively (see Note 9).
+Real estate inventories, stated at cost, amounted to P13,154.5 million and P12,017.1 million as at December 31, 2020 and 2019, respectively (see Note 9).